akka/akka/akka-docs/src/main/paradox/typed/from-classic.md

 children.
 Therefore, this is not a useful way to lookup children when the purpose is to send messages to them.

-Instead of finding children via the `ActorContext`, it's recommended to use an application specific collection for bookkeeping of children, such as a @scala[`Map[String, ActorRef[Child.Command]]`]
+Instead of finding children via the `ActorContext`, it is recommended to use an application specific collection for bookkeeping of children, such as a @scala[`Map[String, ActorRef[Child.Command]]`]
 @java[`Map<String, ActorRef<Child.Command>>`].
 It can look like this: